 The Veterinary Act does not allow the Complaints Committee to investigate complaints about veterinary fees or charges incurred.
 Any issues regarding fees are considered a civil matter and can be addressed by your legal counsel or through small claims court of NB.

-Your formal complaint can be in English or French.
-The complaint must be typed, dated, signed then mailed to the Registrar of the NBVMA (address below).
+Your formal complaint may be in English or French.
+The complaint must be typed, dated, signed, and then mailed to the Registrar of the NBVMA (address below).
 Please note that a complaint cannot be submitted in electronic format.
 There is no fee to file a complaint and there is no need for legal counsel, however you are permitted to engage counsel at this stage at your own expense.

 NBVMA CONTACT INFORMATION